Insoft-UK/Xprime/Xcode/Tools/note/README.md

 ---

 >[!NOTE]
->Markdown supports embedded NoteText Format commands to handle features it lacks, such as text alignment.
+>Markdown supports embedded NoteText Format control words to handle features it lacks, such as text alignment.